 Companies that have a strong safety culture act to manage risk; on the other side companies with an inadequate safety culture may act in a risky way.
 In the latter, personnel may not consider the potentially dangerous consequences of their actions.

-For example, employees may not take the right precautions in order to complete a task in a safe manner.
-The main cause of this behavior is employers tolerating or disregarding risk that could result in dangerous situations.
+For example, employees may not take the right precautions in order to complete a task safely.
+The main cause of this behavior is employers tolerating or disregarding the risk that could result in dangerous situations.

 What If Safety Culture Is Lacking?

-An organization mandated to implement safety initiatives like a safety management system (SMS) which have a precarious safety culture will face a few key obstacles:
+An organization mandated to implement safety initiatives like a safety management system (SMS) which has a precarious safety culture will face a few key obstacles: